 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.1.80 Very lowVery high 5

 Access Constraints This measures the level of humanitarian constraints.1.0No constraintsExtreme constraints

-As of March 2019 there are around 287,000 refugees and 39,000 asylum seekers registered in Tanzania, of whom 74% originate from Burundi and 26% from DRC.?The 2015 elections in Burundi sparked widespread insecurity and a new influx of refugees into Tanzania.?The vast majority live in Nyarugusu (154,000), Nduta (92,000), and Mtendeli (37,000) camps in the northwest of the country.
+There are around 280,000 refugees and 37,000 asylum seekers registered in Tanzania, of whom 73% originate from Burundi and 26% from DRC.?The 2015 elections in Burundi sparked widespread insecurity and a new influx of refugees into Tanzania.?The vast majority live in Nyarugusu (150,000), Nduta (89,000), and Mtendeli (36,000) camps in the northwest of the country.
 A small population (less than 1,000) are hosted in urban centres, mainly in Dar es Salaam.?

 Due to the protracted refugee situation, restrictive policies, and chronic underfunding, the refugee population in Tanzania remains highly dependent on humanitarian assistance.
 Over 50% of refugees and asylum seekers across the three camps live in inadequate emergency shelters and tents, increasing the risk of sexual and gender-based violence.
 60% of refugees do not have dignified family latrines and rely on communal latrines.
 There is limited access to health facilities, services, supplies and a shortage of NFIs.?

 INFORM measures Tanzania's risk of humanitarian crisis and disaster to be high, at 5.6/10.?